-In 1977, became the only player to hit a home run for a team in four different divisions in the same years.
-He homered with the New York Mets (NL), San Diego Padres (NL), California Angels (AL), and the New York Yankees (AL).
-That year, he also became the only player to homer with both the New York Mets (NL) and the New York Yankees (AL) in the same season (1977).
+In 1977, he became the only player to hit a home run for a team in four different divisions in the same year.
+He homered with the New York Mets (NL East), San Diego Padres (NL West), California Angels (AL West), and the New York Yankees (AL East).
+That year, he also became the only player to homer with both the New York Mets and the New York Yankees in the same season.

-In 1982, Kingman became the first New York Met ever to lead the National League in home runs.
+In 1982, Kingman became the first member of the New York Mets ever to lead the National League in home runs.
 Despite this accomplishment, his batting average of .204 was 14 points lower than that of Steve Carlton (.218), the league's Cy Young Award winner.

 Notable Achievements